lateef-taiwo/aws-12-weeks-workshop-challenge/week-1/Readme.md

 ______

 ### Create EC2 Instance with Terraform (Option 3)
-Step 1: Install required software and tools
+* Install required software and tools
     * Install Terraform.
     * Install AWS CLI.
     * Configure aws cli to be used in Terraform.

+### Important Terraform commands.

+1. terraform init: This command is used for initialize the terraform.

+2. terraform fmt: This command is used for format the terraform code.

+3. terraform validate: This command is used for validate the terraform code.

+4. terraform plan: This command is used to describe the plan.
+This is highly recommended to run before apply the changes.

+5. terraform show: Show the current state or a saved plan

+6. terraform apply: If you are statisfy with changes, run this command to apply the changes.

-Step 2: Create a directory for terraform deployment.
-I named mine, Demo web-server tf.
+* Now, Create a directory for terraform deployment.
+I named mine, `Demo web-server tf`.
 Change directory into the folder using `cd` command

 ![cd](./images/cd-tf.png)